 Career growth—recognizing and promoting staff for meaningful job changes with ever-increasing job responsibilities—based on job changes

-The Bank does not accept discrimination based on race, nationality, gender, sexual orientation, gender identity, religion, age, marriage or family status, pregnancy, handicap, or any other legally protected status.
-This policy is gender-neutral, meaning it compensates men and women equally for equal work.

 All employment-related decisions, including compensation, are based on an individual's qualifications, performance and behaviour, or other legitimate business considerations, such as (though not restricted to) the profitability of the Bank or the division and department of the individual and the strategic needs of the Bank.

 All plans implemented under this Policy can be modified or terminated at the Bank’s discretion at any time.